mendersoftware/mender-docs/04.System-updates-Debian-family/04.Provision-a-new-device/docs.md

 ### A disk image for the device storage

 You need an image file to flash to the entire storage of the device.
 This section assumes that you already have one.
-If not, please go back to [the overview](../overview) to find the best approach for you.
+If not, please review [the overview](../overview) to find the best approach for you.

 Image files end with the three letters `img`, but not necessarily only those three letters.
 Common